dbuscombe-usgs/doodle_labeller/README.md

 ### Add pictures
 You will need separate folders for:
 * Where to get the images that you want to label `data/images`.
 The program will assume you want to label all these images in one go.
-It's usually best to put one image in there at a time at first while you get a feel for how long it takes
+It's usually best to put one image in there at a time
 * Where to put a labeled images (annotation files in `.npy` format, the label images in png format, and a plot showing the image and label in png format)

 ### Make a config.json file
-Example is provided
+Several example config files are provided.
+A generic multi-label case would be similar to

 `
 {